 Having your child set a regular daily schedule helps their mind and body adjust to changes and makes it easier for them to meet their goals.
 Scheduling a time for exercise makes it much more likely it will happen.
-Be sure they include times in the schedule for other important habits such as eating regular meals, drinking plenty of water, spending time with friends, and getting 8-10 hours of sleep.
+Be sure they include times in the schedule for other important habits such as eating regular meals, drinking plenty of water, spending time with friends, and getting enough sleep.